 Second, your attention can jump around between different things rather quickly, such that most people imagine themselves to have far more complete and continuous visual awareness than they actually do—see things like change blindness, or the selective attention test, or the fact that peripheral vision has terrible resolution and terrible color perception and makes faces look creepy.

-Third, the fact that the cortex tracks time-extended models, and accordingly has a general ability to pull up activation history from slightly (e.g. half a second) earlier, anywhere in the cortex.
+Third, the cortex tracks time-extended models, and accordingly has a general ability to pull up activation history from slightly (e.g. half a second) earlier, anywhere in the cortex.
 That makes it very hard to introspect upon exactly what you were or weren’t thinking at any given moment.
 For a much more detailed discussion of this point, with an example, see here.

 This is a general lesson, going beyond just vision: transient (fraction-of-a-second) attentional gaps and shifts are hard to notice, both as they happen and in hindsight.
 Don’t unthinkingly trust your intuitions on that topic.
 (I’ll be centrally relying on these transient attentional shifts in this post, so it’s important that you are thinking about them clearly.)